tfirman/WordCounter/WordCounter/README.md

 * All of the above should work together
 ** Input: "cat", "Cat cats cat scat scatter cats cat's cat; car cat" ** Output: "thrice"

+## Setup/Installation Requirements

+_This software is a C# web server, and would need the obj and bin directories restored (dotnet restore) and built and run.
+The latest version of this software is available at https://github.com/tfirman/WordCounter_

+## Known Bugs

+None Known

+## Technologies Used

+_This is a MVC C# server, using Razor and styled with Bootstrap._

+### License

+Copyright (c) 2018 **_Tim Firman_**

+This software is licensed under the GPL license.